Logiqx/gps-details/docs/devices/coros/firmware/3.0706.0/README.md

 #### Walking Test

-GPSResults can be used to compare the position-derived speeds (green) and probable doppler-derived speeds (red).
+GPSResults can be used to compare the position-derived speeds (green) and probable doppler-derived speeds (red) of the speedsurfing activity.

 It should be noted that COROS are applying custom filters to the positional data, clearly evident in the green trace (ignoring the spikes).